 When there is no spine whatsoever, the bookbinder must create a new one and then reattach the cover by splicing.
 The "Joy of Cooking" cookbooks can be repaired with or without satin page markers.
 The first photo shows the repaired cookbook without page markers and the second photo with page markers.

-"Well" method to save portions of the original cover
+"Well" method saves portions of the cookbook original cover

 This Betty Crocker Cookbook spine was missing and after the bookbinder created a new one, the bookbinder used foil stamping to create the words on the spine.